leinaxd/NOTES/databases/CMU_databases/lecture_10/readme.md

 Hashing is almost always better than sorting for operator execution

 Caveats,
-- Sorting is better on non-uniform data
+- Sorting is better on non-uniform data (you get a lot of collisions in your hash function)
 - Sorting is better when results needs to be sorted

 Good Databases use either or both